galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >    {% include snippets/import_from_data_library.md %}
 >
 > 3. Rename the dataset to *"intestinal"*
-> 4. Check that the datatype is a tab-seperated file
+> 4. Check that the datatype is a tab-separated file
 >
 >    {% include snippets/change_datatype.md datatype="tabular" %}
 >